j9263178/gtno1D/README.md

 ## GMPOmodel

-We implement the class `GMPOmodel()` which inherits from `torch.nn.module`, this object contains information and optimization process of our 1D GTNO optimization problem.
+The class `GMPOmodel()` inherits from `torch.nn.module`, this object contains information and optimization process of our 1D GTNO optimization problem.

-To initialize the instance we have to pass several functions for tensor construction and info about number of parameters.
+To initialize the model we have to pass several functions for GTNO state construction and info about number of parameters.

 `GMPOmodel(localh, gmpo, A, numG, Aparas, Gparas)`